 In addition, many of the new plasters use recycled materials and have been made with particular finishes in mind.

-In our next blog post we will look at several new types of plaster manufactured in America which offer the same look and feel as old-world plaster.
+In our next blog post, we will look at several new types of plaster manufactured in America that offer the same look and feel as old-world plaster.

 To learn more about your options with plaster call TruNorth Painting at 952-831-1433 for a free consultation.